energy efficiency / renewable energy

 The energy efficiency standards for manufactured homes as governed by HUD were last changed in 1994.
 The Energy Independence and Security Act of 2007 enacted substantial updates to federal energy building performance standards for new construction projects supported by HUD’s housing programs.
 It also mandated the U.S. Department of Energy, in consultation with HUD, create new standards for manufactured homes based on the most recent International Energy Conservation Code (IECC), except where the code is not cost-effective, by 2011.
 NMHOA participated in the rulemaking process that occurred belatedly in 2015 and produced draft standards in 2016 that were not finalized.

 In 2021, the DOE proposed a tiered approach to address affordability and cost-effectiveness concerns.
 DOE proposed energy efficiency standards for manufactured homes that relate to the building thermal envelope; air sealing; installation of insulation; duct sealing; heating, ventilation and air conditioning (HVAC); service hot water systems; mechanical ventilation fan efficacy; and heating and cooling equipment sizing.
 NMHOA was among the 234 groups and individuals that submitted comments.
-DOE has now published a draft environment impact statement (EIS) analyzing the impacts of the standards for manufactured housing.
-Comments can be provided through February 28.
-Two virtual public info/comment meetings were held January 26 and 27.
-Find details here: https://ecs-mh.evs.anl.gov.

 Renewable Energy and Manufactured Housing